patrickshaughnessy/Flux-Flow-Tutorial/README.md

 This Sword Repo Is One Of Many We Are Building (Template For Simple React and GraphQL Setup)

-To Setup Run: npm i && jspm i && npm start (Alternatively replace npm start with nodemon if installed)
+To Setup Run: npm run setup
+(Alternatively replace npm start with nodemon if installed)

+To Start Server Run: npm start

 When setting up for a real db you will have to cahnge schema on your own!
 A simple schema is setup for a query and has a commented mutation